BIGJRA/BIGJRA.github.io/reborn.md

 Anyways, I think there are two strategies to consider.
 The first, while not that simple as mentioned earlier, is simply to smash the field and just overwhelm your opponents with a very well prepared doubles team.
 Setting up a sweeper or two with speed and good coverage can be difficult to pull off, but can make it work.
 A lot of the team relies on Physical moves this time, so if you can deal with Kartana's Brick Break, Reflect can be helpful here.

 Alternatively, you can try to use the Chess Arena to your own benefit.
-Of course, having two pawns means you get free Focus Sashes to try to develop some momentum, though Cloyster's multi-hit moves do make this difficult.
+Having two pawns means you get free Focus Sashes to try to develop some momentum, though Cloyster's multi-hit moves do make this difficult.
 Setting up a good hard-hitting King via the King's Rock can be crucial, especially if they are on the slower side.

 Either approach may yield you results but don't be afraid to try, try again, try again more times, cry, and try again.
 Eventually you'll probably succeed.